jaynampan/yuyuan/README.md

 # Yuyuan - Learn Chinese

-Yuyuan(语缘) is an Android app for Chinese learning, especially words
+Yuyuan(语缘) is an Android app for Chinese learning, especially words.
-This app can run on API 26(Android 8.0) or higher without network, all data is bundled in the apk file
+This app can run on API 26(Android 8.0) or higher without network, all data is bundled in the apk. file
 **Note**: 🚧Under Construction...
 Welcome to find bugs and contribute!

 # Features

 - [x] Material 3 UI powered by Compose
 - [x] HSK1-6 all words included
 - [x] Character hand writing exercises
 - [ ] Daily learning plan